aditeyabaral/aditeyabaral.github.io/_news/announcement_9.md

 ---
 layout: post
-date: 2024-09-03 07:59:00-0400
+date: 2022-10-01 07:59:00-0400
 inline: true
 related_posts: false
 ---

-Started my `Masters in Computer Science` at New York University, Courant Institute of Mathematical Sciences.
+Started working as an `Applied Researcher` at `Cisco Webex` as part of the `Webex Message AI` research team.